J-AlexandreMurray/J-AlexandreMurray/README.md

 ---

 :man_technologist: About Me :
-- :telescope: I’m working as a Chemical Analyst and develop scripts/programs to support my work efforts in the laboratory.
+- :telescope: I am currently working as a Chemical Analyst and develop scripts/programs to support my work efforts in the laboratory.
 I want to challenge myself and push into a purely tech role.

-- :seedling: I am exploring Technical Writing as well as Software Development.
+- :seedling: I am exploring my skill reach in Software Engineering.

 - :zap: In my free time, I write short fiction novels, develop programs, and read about the latest technologies.